Five Advantages of Scenario-Based Forecasting

 Scenario modelling works best when these elements remain distinct.

-The Core Outlook is derived mathematically from the time series and remains stable for a given dataset.
+The Mathematical Baseline is generated directly from the time series and remains reproducible for a given dataset.

-Future-facing assumptions — new contracts, pricing changes, hiring plans — belong in Business Drivers or Strategic Adjustments, not embedded inside trend calculations.
+Future-facing assumptions like new contracts, pricing changes, hiring plans belong in Business Drivers or Strategic Adjustments, not embedded inside trend calculations.

 When this structure is preserved, forecasting scenarios become controlled tests.